zelanko/sql-docs.ru-ru/docs/connect/php/step-4-connect-resiliently-to-sql-with-php.md

                 sqlsrv_close( $conn);
                 break;
             } else {
-                // [A.4] Check whether the error code is on the whitelist of transients.
+                // [A.4] Check whether the error code is on the list of allowed transients.
                 $isTransientError = false;
                 $errorCode = '';
                 if (($errors = sqlsrv_errors()) != null) {